hexchat/documentation/script_python.rst

 		   return xchat.EAT_XCHAT # Don't let HexChat do its normal printing

 	   xchat.hook_print("You Part", youpart_cb)

-	You may return one of ``EAT_*`` constants in the callback, to control HexChat's behavior, as explained above.

 	Along with Text Events there are a handfull of *special* events you can hook with this: